 In this way, when a reader will comment on your blog post, a verification email will be sent to the author with a link to verify the email.
-Once email verified by the comment author, the comment will be approved automatically.
-It is a common way to reduce spam comments on blog as spammers always have less time to sign into the email account for verification and only interested readers will post comments with relevant content and links if allowed.
+Once the email is verified by the comment author, the comment will be approved automatically.
+It is a common way to reduce spam comments on blogs as spammers always have less time to sign in to the email account for verification and only interested readers will post comments with relevant content and links if allowed.

 Everything is very open with a precise explanation of the issues.

 It was definitely informative.
 Your website is extremely helpful.

 Really nice and detailed work…these types are posts are surely required in today’s life, as our every step in the cyber world needs to be super careful!

 Hi, Thanks for providing informative knowledge.
 Keep it up.
 You keep giving such information.

 Amazing Artice Written.
 I am very much glad to read your article.

 I am Following Your From Last 6 Month- Brother and really linking the stuff

 you post on your blog on Regular Basis.